 Super Serve Your Audience

-Tyler Perry does just the opposite.
+Tyler Perry does just that.
 People have gotten on his case for all the Madea movies but that’s what his base wants.
 Not just the character but the humor and the chemistry with the other actors on the set.
-The audience was/is loyal and they know when they are being duped.
+The audience is loyal and they know when they are being duped.

 Own it and stop asking for a Piece of what Someone Else Owns

 There is nothing worse than begging for a seat at a table where you are not welcomed.
 What is the benefit of that?
 Eating with people who’d rather not be eating with you in a room where you are not wanted?
 Yet we consistently beg for equality and inclusion?
-Tyler doesn’t believe that he is a firm believer in ownership.
-So am I.
+Tyler doesn’t believe that, he is a firm believer in ownership.

 Who needs recognition or some award when you own the whole company THAT in itself is a reward.
-Working in the music industry for many years I have seen black people at the top of their game being forgotten in an instant when they lose their job or the corporation fires them.
+When you lose your job or the corporation fires you.
 If you don’t own it, it’s not yours and you can lose everything in the blink of an eye.
 Own it.

 This is one of the best statements Tyler made while being honored at the BET awards recently.
 We’re not sure if the Black audience realized the power of his words but he was preaching that night.
 We have a habit of asking to be included when we can create our own empires and don’t have to ask.
 We don’t own anything because some of us are still in the master/slave mindset that white ice is always colder and we are subservient instead of dominant.

 Tyler knows his audience, he knows what they want and he knows how to give it to them.
 He doesn’t need a research company that knows NOTHING about the black community doing tests with sample populations like Hollywood and black radio does, he KNOWS his own community.
 That’s a huge benefit to succeed.
 He doesn’t have to hire black people temporarily to have them bring the culture to the industry he IS the culture